Saratoga Springs, New York: History

-In the 19th century, noted doctor Simon Baruch encouraged developing European-style spas in the United States as centers for health.
-With its wealth of mineral waters, Saratoga Springs was developed as a spa, generating the development of many large hotels, including the United States Hotel and the Grand Union Hotel.
+In the 19th century, doctor Simon Baruch encouraged the development of European-style spas in the United States as centers for health.
+Due to the presence of mineral waters Saratoga Springs was developed as a spa, generating the development of several hotels, including the United States Hotel and the Grand Union Hotel.
 The latter was, in its day, the largest hotel in the world.

 In 1863, Saratoga Race Course opened, moving to its current location the following year.
-Horse racing and its associated betting greatly increased the city's attraction as a tourist destination at a time when horse racing was a popular national spectator sport.
+Horse racing and its associated betting increased tourism at a time when horse racing was a popular national spectator sport.
 In addition, the Saratoga Springs area was known for its gambling, which after the first years of the 20th century was illegal, but still widespread.
 Most gambling facilities were located on Saratoga Lake, on the southeast side of the city.

-By 1870, it was the nation's top upscale resort relying on natural mineral springs, horse racing, gambling, and luxury hotels.
-World War II imposed severe travel restrictions which financially ruined the tourist industry.
-During the 1950s, the state and city closed the famed gambling houses in a crackdown on illegal gambling.
-The closing and demolition in the 1950s of some premier hotels, including the Grand Union and the United States hurt tourism.
-However, since 1970 there tourism has revived with a renovated racetrack, a 28-day exclusive racing season, winter sports emphasis, and an influx of young professionals.
+By 1870, it was considered a top upscale resort relying on natural mineral springs, horse racing, gambling, and luxury hotels.
+World War II imposed travel restrictions which impacted the tourist industry.
+During the 1950s, the state and city closed the gambling houses in a crackdown on illegal gambling.
+The closing and demolition in the 1950s of some hotels, including the Grand Union and the United States hurt tourism.

 The city became more accessible with the completion of the Adirondack Northway (Interstate 87), which allowed visitors easier access from the north and south.
-In addition, the construction of the Saratoga Performing Arts Center in the late 1960s, which features classical and popular music and dance, furthered the city's renaissance era.
-The New York City Ballet and the Philadelphia Orchestra have summer residencies there, together with other high-quality dance groups and musicians.
-Since the early 1990s, there has been a boom of building, both residential and retail, in the west side and downtown areas of the city, and Skidmore College has flourished.

-Springs

-Before racing began in Saratoga, the area's natural mineral springs had been attracting wealthy families for many decades.
-The springs occur on a line where the north-south Saratoga Fault allows water trapped in subsurface shale layers to reach the surface.
+In addition, cultural resources such as classical and popular music and dance, flourished.